 Drip coffee is a refined experience

-Drip coffee is straightforward, consequently there’s nothing technical to be mastered.
+The method is straightforward, consequently there’s nothing technical to be mastered.
 Hence it is a bit ‘humdrum’ when compared to the experience of using an espresso machine.

 There’s no noise, no flashing lights, no bursts of steam or back flushing.
 The sense of event is all but lost moreover the routine lacks romance.